Best VPN Extensions for Chrome Reviewed: 2026

 3. ExpressVPN

-Our first entry, the ExpressVPN extension is one of these front-ends we were just mentioning.
+The ExpressVPN extension is one of the front-end style VPN extensions for Chrome we were just mentioning.
 It installs into Chrome and allows you to control the ExpressVPN stand-alone client.
 You will, therefore, need to download and install the ExpressVPN client first, before you can install and use the extension.

 This also means that you need to subscribe to the ExpressVPN service.
 It is well worth it, though, as this is one of the very best VPN providers on the market.
 ExpressVPN uses the OpenVPN protocol with 256-bit AES encryption and perfect forward secrecy.
 It also uses 4,096-bit DHE-RSA keys that are protected by a SHA-512 algorithm.
 As far as logging policy goes, they only have a partial no-logging policy.
 However, the only data they keep are the servers users connect to and the dates they connect, thus offering a sufficient level of privacy protection.